Manitoba

 The following links have been provided to highlight areas of general interest in Aboriginal education.
-Although this is not an exhaustive list, the first section is a compilation of several major studies undertaken in the past thirty five years beginning with the Hawthorne Report.
-The second section includes recent documents and studies undertaken in the past five years.
+Although this is not an exhaustive list, the first section is a compilation of several major studies undertaken in the past thirty five years beginning with the Hawthorn Report.
+The second section includes recent reports and studies.
 The third section contains links to reconnecting programs – helping connect adoptees with community.
-The fourth section links to documents and research reports that support the objectives of the Aboriginal Education Action Plan.
+The fourth section links to documents and research reports that support the goals of the Aboriginal Education and Employment Action Plan.
 The fifth section provides additional links that are of general interest for those involved in Aboriginal education across Canada.

-Please contact the Aboriginal Education Directorate for more information on Aboriginal Research or to submit a link.
+Please contact the Indigenous Inclusion Directorate for more information on Aboriginal education research or to submit a link.

 Landmark Documents